jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 Self-control is bad for business.<br>Self-discipline is bad for business.<br>Respect is bad for business.<br>Health is bad for business.<br>Independent thinking is bad for business.

 It's not a conspiracy.
-It's just business. ([Tweet it](https://twitter.com/EdLatimore/status/1259813426630705152){: target="_blank" rel="noopener noreferrer"})
+It's just business. ([Tweet it](https://twitter.com/EdLatimore/status/1259813426630705152))

 ---

 The answer to most of your problems is more self-control or discipline.

-This fixes every long-term problem you might have and almost every short-term one. ([Tweet it](https://twitter.com/EdLatimore/status/1272321993879302144){: target="_blank" rel="noopener noreferrer"})
+This fixes every long-term problem you might have and almost every short-term one. ([Tweet it](https://twitter.com/EdLatimore/status/1272321993879302144))

 ---

 Emotional discipline is the most important.

-When emotional discipline breaks, that's when you do things that change your life for the worst. ([Tweet it](https://twitter.com/EdLatimore/status/1296529542258008064){: target="_blank" rel="noopener noreferrer"})
+When emotional discipline breaks, that's when you do things that change your life for the worst. ([Tweet it](https://twitter.com/EdLatimore/status/1296529542258008064))

 Prisons and cemeteries are full of people who could have avoided a tragedy but instead let their emotions get the best of them.
 The graveyard of unfulfilled ambition is populated by people who couldn't delay gratification and let themselves get blown off course.&nbsp;